CSmith91/small-works/README.md

 # small-works
-A collection of scripts that demonstrate specifc skills
+A collection of scripts that demonstrate specific skills